This page has been moved to the eSSIF-Lab Framework on Github.

 works for a party, based e.g. on some kind of agreement or contract.
 A party can hire an actor that it doesn't own, i.e. create arrangements with other parties that enable the actor to work for that party.
 How such

-works for relationships may start or cease to exist, and be modified, is the subject of the pattern mandates, Delegation and Hiring.
+works for relationships may start or cease to exist, and be modified, is the topic of the pattern mandates, Delegation and Hiring.

 Action ExecutionActions are executed in a specific context, i.e. a specific place and time, and a specific party on whose behalf the action is executed.
 The knowledge of that party provides the policy, i.e. the rules, working-instructions, preferences and other guidance that the actor needs to execute the action.
 For example, sending a mail on behalf of some organization may require that the mail template and logo of that organization be used.
 Or accepting an order usually requires a check to see the order is 'clean', i.e. can be processed by others in the organization.
 What a 'clean-order check' comprises is part of the knowledge of that organization.